gilesp1729/LoftyCAD/README.md

 - This branch is the live development branch and will become the master in due course.
 Features described above refer to this branch and may not be present in earlier branches.
 - This branch has been tested to CGAL 5.5.1.
 - This branch is to convert all internal coordinate (Point) representations from float to double, to improve robustness especially when re-importing rendering results as triangle meshes.
+- Flattened LCD (FLCD) files are exportable and readable.
+They are a full-precision connected triangle mesh for re-importing.
 - Build as for the Horus and Material Girl branches.

 # Horus branch